HamiltonGerlach/MultiStompController/README.md

 - Connect MIDI Out on MIDI breakout board to D08 (Pin 11) on Arduino (AltSoftSerial TX).

-- Connect DPDT switch to [A0, GND] on Arduino.
+- Connect DPDT "Tuner" switch to [A0, GND] on Arduino.

+- Connect DPDT "Update Patches" switch to [A1, GND] on Arduino.